MicrosoftDocs/visualstudio-docs/docs/profiling/concurrency-visualizer-command-line-utility-cvcollectioncmd.md

 You can use the Concurrency Visualizer command-line utility (*CVCollectionCmd.exe*) to collect traces from the command line so that you can view them in the Concurrency Visualizer for Visual Studio.
 The tools can be used on computers that do not have Visual Studio installed.

 > [!NOTE]
-> Starting in Visual Studio 2013, the Concurrency Visualizer is an optional extension.
+> The Concurrency Visualizer is an optional extension.
 (Previously it had been included in Visual Studio.)
 You can download the [Concurrency Visualizer collection tools for Visual Studio 2015](https://www.microsoft.com/download/details.aspx?id=49103) from the Download Center.

 ## Download the Concurrency Visualizer command-line utility
  To download and install the command-line utility, go to [Concurrency Visualizer Collection Tools for Visual Studio 2015](https://www.microsoft.com/download/details.aspx?id=49103) and follow the instructions.
 By default, *CVCollectionCmd.exe* is installed in %ProgramFiles%\Microsoft Concurrency Visualizer Collection Tools\ (%ProgramFiles(x86)%\Microsoft Concurrency Visualizer Collection Tools\ on x64 computers).